Denver, Colorado to Yellowstone Road Trip

 US 34 East to I-25 North to I-80 West

 Head deep into the Wild West on day two with a stop in Cheyenne.
 Hop on the Cheyenne St. Railway Trolley for a tour of town, then visit the Capitol and the Historic Governor’s Mansion.
 Head up the road to Laramie, where the kids can check out the fun Wyoming Children’s Museum and Nature Center or one of the University of Wyoming museums.
+Looking for a couple extra days of adventure then stay at Vee Bar Guest Ranch.

 Day 3 – Lander and Riverton, Wyoming